Invesco Perpetual UK Enhanced Index Fund

 The fund aims to achieve long term capital growth and outperform the FTSE All Share ex Investment Trusts Index (net total return) (the “Index”) by investing primarily in a portfolio of investments in UK companies.
 The fund aims to outperform the Index net of fees over a full market cycle (typically 5-10 years).
 There is no guarantee that the fund will achieve its target and an investor may not get back the full amount invested.
 The fund seeks to achieve its objective following a systematic investment process, with a high correlation to the Index.
 The fund uses a range of factors to evaluate the relative attractiveness of a stock together with an assessment of risk, to build a portfolio that shares the broad characteristics of the Index.
 The fund is actively managed and will not replicate the Index in its entirety.
 The fund will primarily invest in equities, and may also invest in cash, cash equivalents, money market instruments, warrants, collective investment schemes and other transferable securities.
 The fund may enter into financial derivative instruments for efficient portfolio management purposes only.

 The performance of the fund is generated through a systematic factor based investment process driven by four concepts: Earnings Expectations, Market Sentiment, Management & Quality and Value.
 Relative risk is controlled with the help of an optimiser, an analysis tool that recommends trades to maximise portfolio exposure to the selected stocks within pre-determined risk/return parameters.
 In terms of portfolio construction, we tightly constrain the risk taken at sector and industry level.
 Our diversified approach to stock selection favours companies that, in our view, are attractively valued and have good earnings and price momentum and evidence that management supports shareholder value.
-In February 2017, the main driver of negative relative fund performance was our exposure to stocks with high scores in our Market Sentiment and Value concepts.
-In contrast, Management & Quality stabilised performance while Earnings Expectations was flat.
+In April 2017, our Momentum concepts Earnings Expectations and Market Sentiment contributed positively, while our Quality and Value factors had a negative impact on relative performance over the month.

 |Launch date||16 February 1993|